Silverlan/pragma/README.md

 --module pr_physx:"https://github.com/Silverlan/pr_physx.git"
 ```

 If you want to build Cycles with NVIDIA OptiX support, you will have to install the [OptiX SDK](https://developer.nvidia.com/designworks/optix/download), and then build Pragma with the `--with-pfm --with-all-pfm-modules --build-cycles` parameters.
+To build Cycles on Windows, you will also have to install [SlikSVN](https://sliksvn.com/download/) first.

 Modules
 ------